-- 3.7 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
-A written maintenance programme shall be submitted to this Local Authority by 31st March 2007 with respect to all pollution control equipment and a record of such maintenance programme shall be made available for inspection on request.
+- 3.2 Any malfunction or breakdown resulting in emissions which are likely to affect the local community shall be reported to this Local Authority as well as the Local Authority in whose area the plant is operating immediately. - 3.3 A copy of this permit shall be kept with the plant at all times during its transport to and use at any location. - 3.4 The operator shall supply to this Local Authority, on demand and without charge, a copy of all or part of the records kept in accordance with this permit. - 3.5 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
+A written maintenance programme shall be submitted to this Local Authority with respect to all pollution control equipment and a record of such maintenance programme shall be made available for inspection on request.
 Where necessary manufacturers guidelines shall be used to determine the regularity of maintenance.
-Records of preventative maintenance including inspections and any works undertaken shall be kept on site for a minimum of two years and made available to the local authority inspector on request. - 3.8 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
-Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit. - 3.9 The operator shall maintain a statement of training requirements for each operational post and keep a record of the training received by each person whose actions may have an impact on the environment.
-These documents shall be made available to the regulator on request.

-- 3.9a The training of all staff with responsibility for operating the activity shall include: - awareness of their responsibilities under the Permit; in particular how to deal with conditions likely to give rise to emissions, such as in the event of spillage; - minimising emissions on start up and shut down; and - action to minimise emissions during abnormal conditions. - 3.10 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place. - 3.11 By 30th September 2007 the Operator shall have put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001 or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process.
+Records of preventative maintenance including inspections and any works undertaken shall be kept on site for a minimum of two years and made available to the local authority inspector on request. - 3.6 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
+Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit. - 3.7 The operator shall maintain a statement of training requirements for each operational post and keep a record of the training received by each person whose actions may have an impact on the environment.
+These documents shall be made available to the regulator on request. - 3.7a The training of all staff with responsibility for operating the activity shall include: - Awareness of their responsibilities under the Permit; in particular how to deal with conditions likely to give rise to emissions, such as in the event of spillage; - Minimising emissions on start up and shut down; and - Action to minimise emissions during abnormal conditions. - 3.8 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place. - 3.9 The Operator shall have put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001 or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process. - 3.10 If the operator proposes to make a change in operation of the installation, he must, at least 14 days before making the change, notify the regulator in writing.
+The notification must contain a description of the proposed change in operation.
+It is not necessary to make such a notification if an application to vary this permit has been made and the application contains a description of the proposed change.
+In this condition 'change in operation' means a change in the nature or functioning, or an extension, of the installation, which may have consequences for the environment.

-DOCUMENT C

-RESIDUAL DUTY
+DOCUMENT C RESIDUAL DUTY